ejVasco/.dotfiles/mint_PC/README.md

 sudo systemctl enable --now xrdp
 ```
 ## 7 Manual Packages
-Other packages to manually install, may want to go to their respective websites:
+Other packages to manually install.
+Main reason for manually installing: install specific version, not directly avaliable through apt/brew/flatpak, or apt/flatpak/brew version is worse (or more annoying to use) than through the website.

 | package | note | link|
 |---------|------|-----|